marshallfungai/CyberSecurity/README.md

 # CYBERSECURITY COLLECTION
-Collection of my cyber security journey
+Collection of cyber security tools and scripts developed

+## Bash
+Collection of scripts in bash for different security situations

-## wp-plugin-inspector (work in progress)
+## WP-plugin-inspector (work in progress)
 This is a wordpress plugin that secures the all other plugins inside the "wp-content/wp-plugin/" folder of your wordpress site.
 #### It incoperates :
 - hashing the plugins and storing them to monitor for any changes in the future.